aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Reusing Logger across your code

 Similar to [Tracer](./tracer.md#reusing-tracer-across-your-code), a new instance that uses the same `service` name - env var or explicit parameter - will reuse a previous Logger instance.
-Just like `logging.getLogger("logger_name")` would in the standard library.
+Just like `logging.getLogger("logger_name")` would in the standard library if called with the same logger name.

 Notice in the CloudWatch Logs output how `payment_id` appeared as expected when logging in `collect.py`.